-If the engineer who prepared the document is not available the engineer reviewer will make any necessary revisions and the Contractor's Representative will check the work.
-The HPA Team has sufficient staff disciplined in civil, structural. coastal. geotechnical, electrical, mechanical engineering as well as biological assessment and water quality to provide adequate checking and back-up for unexpected absences.
+If the engineer who prepared the document is not available the engineer reviewer will make any Contractor's revisions and the necessary Representative will check the work.
+The HPA Team has sufficient staff disciplined in civil, geotechnical, electrical, coastal, structural, mechanical engineering as well as biological assessment and water quality to provide adequate checking and back-up for unexpected absences.
 All engineers tasked for this project are registered, with over 5-years of marine design experience, and can assume responsible charge.